Clarify what replicator does when there is no overlapping snapshot on the sending/receiving system

 Here is my questions 1) should this be documented as a warning in docs because, although I'm sure it's an "edge case", if I did it I'm sure someone else out there has set it up this way or will do it expecting the receiving system to retain all the snapshots. or 2) can we have a discussion about: Is the "Delete stale snapshots on remote system:" checkbox functioning in the way most users would understand or should it be reworded/removed?

-#12 Updated by Kris Moore over 1 year ago
+#12 Updated by Kris Moore almost 3 years ago

 - Assignee changed from Kris Moore to Dru Lavigne